-Thirty two Weeds of National Significance (WoNS) have been identified by Australian governments based on their invasiveness, potential for spread and environmental, social and economic impacts.
+Thirty two Weeds of National Significance (WoNS) have been agreed by Australian governments based on an assessment process that prioritised these weeds based on their invasiveness, potential for spread and environmental, social and economic impacts.
+Consideration was also given to their ability to be successfully managed.
 A list of 20 WoNS was endorsed in 1999 and a further 12 were added in 2012.

 Information on the selection process is available on the Weeds Australia website.

-Individual landowners and managers are ultimately responsible for managing WoNS.
-State and territory governments are responsible for overall legislation and administration.
+Landowners and land managers at all levels are responsible for managing WoNS.
+State and territory governments are responsible for legislation, regulation and administration of weeds.

-WoNS have been selected as they require coordination among all levels of government, organisations and individuals with weed management responsibilities.
-The development of a strategic plan for each WoNS helps define responsibilities and identify strategies and actions to control the species.
+The WoNS were selected as they require coordination among all levels of government, organisations and individuals with weed management responsibilities.

 There are three phases of national management for WoNS.
 In phases one and two, each WoNS has a Management Coordinator and a National Management Group/Steering Committee to oversee implementation of the goals and actions of the WoNS strategic plans and to develop and coordinate priority actions.
 In phase three, state and territory governments take responsibility for national coordination within their jurisdictions.
-The responsible government agencies report to the Australian Weeds Committee on progress against any remaining actions under the strategic plans.
+From July 2013, the currently listed WoNS are in phase three.
+A national focus on WoNS continues through the work of the Invasive Plants and Animals Committee and government agencies report to this Committee on progress against any remaining actions under the strategic plans.